-Kids express their emotions when their needs are not met.
+Kids express their emotions and start misbehaving when their needs are not met.
 They don’t know to say, “I didn’t get proper sleep yesterday” or “I need to spend more time with mommy”.
 They just start crying or get angry.

 Same way, you also could be having an unmet need to reason as the cause of your anger.

 If it’s sleep, get more sleep.
 If it’s marital problems, make a resolution to solve it peacefully with your spouse and never take it out on children.
 If it’s hunger, try to always eat on time.

 I have felt I don’t have much patience with my kids when I am hungry.
 This happens especially when they are back from school.